 Everest University-Orange Park serves 707 students (71.57% of students are full-time).

-The college's student:teacher ratio of 32:1 is higher than the community college average of -:1.
+The college's student:teacher ratio of 32:1 is lower than the community college average of 38:1.

-Minority enrollment is 57% of the student body (majority Black), which is more than the state average of -92%.
+Minority enrollment is 57% of the student body (majority Black), which is equal to the state average of 57%.

 Everest University-Orange Park is one of 2 community colleges within Clay County